antonioaramini/lm_ReceiptsPrinter/README.md

 For this assignment I simplify by using an hashmap with the objects of interest for the final result.

-The second method relies on dictionaries (concretely implemented as hashsets) containing keywords that can appear in the item name and thus help in categorizing the item itself.
+The second method relies on dictionaries (concretely implemented as hashsets) containing keywords that can appear in the item name and thus helping in categorizing the item itself.
 Clearly the dictionaries I use only contain the keywords needed for the final result of the assignment;
 in order to have a "general" solution the dictionaries should be way bigger.

 I strongly advise not to use the second method in a real environment as it doesn't scale well (how big should the dictionaries be to fully cover the goods catalogue?).
 The first method (DB query) should always be the one of choice.